cs-ed/edtech-plan-LNguyen64/README.md

 ### Software Specifications

-All software requires an internet connection:
-* Google Apps for Education
+* Google Suite for Education
+* Scratch.mit.edu
+* Code.org
+* Peardeck.com
+* Edpuzzle.com
 * * Students will use the suite of Google Apps to do a variety of work, including submitting assignments, taking notes, and working collaboratively.
 * Zangle (Q)
 * * The Zangle (Q) database is used by the instructor to take daily attendance and keep the gradebook for the class.
 Students and parents may access Zangle (Q) to check their attendance and see their grade in the gradebook.